Ashutxshj/fixit-Ai-Assessment/README.md

 ## Introduction
-The Live Quiz App is built using FastAPI for the backend and a simple frontend.
-To access the quiz, users must first log in through their Google account using Firebase Authentication.
+A live quiz app build on FastAPI with some basic frontend.
+The person has to first login through his/her google account to be able to access the quiz.
-After logging in, they can either attend a quiz or edit the default set of questions stored in a MongoDB database.
+Then the person has the option to either the attend quiz or edit on the default questions saved in the MongoDB database.
-## Key Features:
-Real-Time Score Updates: The quiz starts with a score of 0.
-The user earns +4 points for every correct answer and -1 point for every incorrect answer.
-The score updates in real time and is displayed at the top right corner of the website.
-Quiz Attempt Summary: After completing the quiz, the final score and the number of questions attempted are shown.
+The quiz starts with a default score of 0 and the person is awarded +4 for each correct answer and -1 for wrong answer.
+A live score is present on the top right corner of the website which updates and displays the score real time.
+After attempting every question, the final score and the number of questions attempted is displayed.
-Custom Quiz Creation: Users can either manually add questions to the quiz or use the OpenAI-powered feature to generate questions based on a topic.
+ If the person chooses to “create a quiz” they have option to either manually add on the questions or ask the OpenAI powered functionality to generate a number of questions for them by giving it a topic.
 Scope – what I could do and couldn’t
-## What I Accomplished:
+## What I did:
-1. API Development: Implemented the quiz API with full CRUD operations using FastAPI and ran it through uvicorn.
+1. Implement the API with full functionality and CRUD operations of the quiz in Python(FastAPI) and run through uvicorn.
-2. Database Integration: Stored and edited quiz questions in MongoDB in a JSON format.
+2. Database implementation for storing/editing of the JSON formatted questions in MongoDb.
-3. Firebase Authentication: Integrated Firebase for logging in via Google account.
+3. Firebase Authentication for logging with Google account.
-4. Real-Time Score Updates: Implemented a real-time score display using JavaScript.
-5. Frontend Development: Developed the frontend using HTML and CSS, ensuring it is dynamic and fully functional.
+4. The score was displayed and updated real time using JavaScript functions.
-6.Virtual Environment Setup: Created and configured Python modules within a VS Code virtual environment.
+5. Created and implemented the Python modules in an Virtual Environment in VS Code.
+6. I created dynamic and working frontend using HTML/CSS.
-## What I couldn’t do:
+## What I couldn’t:
-1. AI-Powered Quiz Generation:
-Issue: During testing, the AI-powered quiz generation feature consumed all free tokens and stopped functioning.
-Fix: Switching to a paid API plan (e.g., GPT-4) should resolve the issue by providing more tokens for API calls.
-2. Timer Functionality:
+1. I had build and implemented the Ai-Powered Quiz generation but I think it used up all the free tokens in the testing phase because I couldn’t debug why didn’t work after that.
+The Fix:
+	I believe generating and using paid plan(ex: gpt-4) api key would fix it.
-Issue: I attempted to use Python’s asyncio module to create a timer function, but encountered errors indicating the module was not found.
-Later, I tried to implement it with JavaScript, but abandoned the idea.
+2. I had tried to use the asyncio module of Python to create a timer function but it didn’t work at all showing unknown module; then I also tried to make it through JavaScript but scrapped it later.
-Fix: Further study and experimentation with the correct modules should help implement the timer functionality.
-3. Real-Time Synchronization:
-Issue: I struggled to find the right resources to implement real-time synchronization in FastAPI.
-Fix: Exploring JavaScript for similar functionality may help me understand how to approach real-time synchronization in Python.
-4. Project Deployment:
-Issue: Due to lack of experience, I was unable to deploy the project, especially given the complexity of the backend.
-I considered using Docker for deployment.
+The Fix:
+	I believe giving more time studying and experimenting the right modules can give us 	the proper result.
+3. I couldn’t even try for Real Time Synchronization as I wasn’t able to find the proper resource online to do it on Python specifically FastApi.
+The Fix:
+Maybe studying its use on JavaScript can give me the right idea on how to work and implement  it.
+5. I also wasn’t able to deploy the project due lack of experience of deploying a project with this vast backend.
+I was thinking of containing it on Docker.
-Fix: With more time and practice, I plan to learn the proper deployment techniques for large-scale projects and explore Docker or other deployment methods.
+The Fix: With proper time and effort, I can learn the right and effective way of deployment of projects of such girth.
 ## Requirements
-To run this project, you need to set up a virtual environment and install all the required libraries.
-The necessary dependencies are listed in the requirements.txt file.
-To install the dependencies, use the following command:
+The Project needs to run in an virtual environment with all the right libraries installed.
+All the necessary libraries are mentioned in Requirements.txt run using:

 pip install -r requirements.txt